thenifemi/flutter_polls/README.md

-createdBy | String | The poll creator. userToVote | String | The user to vote. pollStartDate | DateTime | The poll start date. pollEndDate | DateTime | The poll end date. pollOptionsHeight | double | The poll options height. pollOptionsWidth | double | The poll options width. pollOptionsBorderRadius | BorderRadius | The poll options border radius.
+createdBy | String | The poll creator. userToVote | String | The user to vote. pollStartDate | DateTime | The poll start date. pollEnded | bool | If the poll is closed. pollOptionsHeight | double | The poll options height. pollOptionsWidth | double | The poll options width. pollOptionsBorderRadius | BorderRadius | The poll options border radius.